-When you want to start running, there's nothing worse than slipping on your brand-new sneaks and setting out full speed, only to be out of breath a mere minute later.
-Stay motivated and encouraged by following these steps instead.
-Whether you're more used to the couch than the treadmill or you've been on a long running hiatus, these tips will help you run continuously and with confidence.
+It's back-to-school season, so what better time to learn a new healthy skill?
+Running is a great choice, since you can do it almost anywhere.
+If you're new to running, however, there's nothing worse than slipping on your brand-new sneaks and setting out full speed, only to be out of breath a mere minute later.
+Staying motivated and encouraged is an important part of learning to love your new hobby, so whether you're more used to the couch than the treadmill or you've been on a long running hiatus, use these tips to help you run continuously and with confidence.

 - Check with your doc: If you've never run before, it's important to make sure that there aren't any underlying conditions that will make it unsafe for you to start.
 Schedule a physical and go over your plans for running with your doctor so she can sign off or give you any recommendations regarding exercise.

 - Don't just buy any shoe: There are tons of cute sneakers out there, but just because a pair has your favorite color combination doesn't mean it's right for your foot.
 Instead of blindly shopping online for what looks the best, take time to go to a specialty running-shoe store to get your gait analyzed.
 They'll also measure your foot to get the right size, since sometimes running-shoe sizes need to be bigger than your normal shoe size.
 Even if you don't buy from the shoe store, you'll know which brands and what kind of shoe to look for elsewhere.

 - Sign up for a short race: If you're new to running, you should find a beginner-friendly race that'll keep you accountable and help you chart your progress.
 Fun runs like The Color Run and 5Ks are perfect ways to get excited about running and having a good time while you're at it.